lshrack/tinyml_w4a4/README.md

 https://github.com/user-attachments/assets/3613a577-4fc3-4da2-b77f-9fac85c1031c

-To run the demo script, you can run the following lines in a Google Colab notebook:
+To run the demo script, you can run the following lines in a Google Colab notebook (in a runtime with a GPU):
 ```
 %cd /content
 !rm -r tinyml_w4a4